LockTech/cerberus/README.md

 Applications can also make permissions known to Cerberus, letting the platform act as the tool which organizations may use to provide access to their identities concerning what features those identities can access.

-## Identity Management
+## Account Management

-Identity (a.k.a. "user") management functionality is driven by [RedwoodJS' dbAuth](https://redwoodjs.com/docs/authentication#self-hosted-auth-installation-and-setup).
+Account (a.k.a. "user") management functionality is driven by [RedwoodJS' dbAuth](https://redwoodjs.com/docs/authentication#self-hosted-auth-installation-and-setup).

-An identity represents an indavidual in an organization, and each identity can only be a member of a single organization.
+An account represents an indavidual in an organization, and each account can only be a member of a single organization.
 Uniquness is determined using an identities `email`.

-An organization's first identity is created when one of its members `signs up`.
+An organization's first account is created when one of its members `signs up`.
 This will send them a confirmation e-mail.
 After clicking it and navigating back to the Cerberus application, filling out the given fields, the user will complete sign up; this will include providing the member's name, naming the organization, and creating the default, Administrator role, setting its permissions.

 Other members of the organization can be `invited` by an administrator.
 These identities will have no permissions, and will need to go through a similar confirmation step as described above.

 Administrators may also use Cerberus to manage invited members:
-* Updating an identity's details, such as its: name, e-mail, and initiating the password-reset process.
+* Updating an account's details, such as its: name, e-mail, and initiating the password-reset process.
-* Removing an identity from the administrator's organization.
+* Removing an account from the administrator's organization.
-* Adjusting an identity's permissions.
+* Adjusting an account's permissions.

 ### Authenticating Identities